 Educational Fair Use: is a set of principles designed to guide the use of copyright materials by educators and students.
 These rules apply to educational institutions and non-profit organizations.
 The intent is for educators to be able to use copyrighted materials in a way that doesn’t harm the commercial interests of the creators.
 This means we must use the materials as part of instruction (not as reward).
 We must limit our use to a reasonable sample.
 We must restrict distribution to just our students.
 We must display copyright notices when they occur.
 And we must be very careful before we re-create or ‘mash-up’ the intellectual property of others.

 Five in One Rule (5 in 1 Rule): When creating queries your goal is to find a combination of keywords that are an exact match for the wording in the documents you seek.
 Different authors use different words to describe the same thing.
-According to psychologists, your chances of choosing exactly the same concept word as a web page author are 1 in 5.
-This means you can expect to revise your query more than once before finding just the right combination of terms.
+There isn't strong evidence for the 5:1 ratio, but there are, on average, 13 synonyms per word, (see InfoWorld Dec 15, 1986).
+Considering that Web pages employ a limited range of language, it seems reasonable one's chances of searching for exactly the same keyword as a Web page author may be closer to 1 in 5.
+If an author uses a highly technical term, the ratio increases and you may never match it.
+In that case you have to search using contextual clues.
+The 5 in 1 "rule of thumb" means you should expect to revise your query more than once before matching keywords with an author.

 Flesch-Kincaid Scale: The Flesch-Kincaid Grade Level score rates text on a U.S. grade-school level.
 For example, a score of 8.0 means that an eighth grader can understand the document.
 For most standard documents, aim for a score of approximately 7.0 to 8.0.
 The formula for the Flesch-Kincaid Grade Level score is: